SwiftGen/SwiftGen/Documentation/Commands/xcassets.md

 ## Templates

-[See here](../templates/xcassets) for a list of templates and their documentation.
-If you want to write custom templates, make sure to check the [stencil context documentation](../SwiftGenKit%20Contexts/Assets.md) to see what data is available after parsing.
+* [See here](../templates/xcassets) for a list of templates bundled with SwiftGen and their documentation.
+* If you want to write custom templates, make sure to check the [stencil context documentation](../SwiftGenKit%20Contexts/Assets.md) to see what data is available after parsing.